Brown University: Pembroke campus

 The Women's College in Brown University, known as Pembroke College, was founded in October 1891.
 Upon its 1971 merger with the College of Brown University, Pembroke's campus was absorbed into the larger Brown campus.
 The Pembroke campus is bordered by Meeting, Brown, Bowen, and Thayer Streets and sits three blocks north of Brown's central campus.
 The campus is dominated by brick architecture, largely of the Georgian and Victorian styles.
 The west side of the quadrangle comprises Pembroke Hall (1897), Smith-Buonanno Hall (1907), and Metcalf Hall (1919), while the east side comprises Alumnae Hall (1927) and Miller Hall (1910).
 The quadrangle culminates on the north with Andrews Hall (1947).

 East Campus, centered on Hope and Charlesfield streets, originally served as the campus of Bryant University.
 In 1969, as Bryant was preparing to relocate to Smithfield, Rhode Island, Brown purchased their Providence campus for $5 million.
 The transaction expanded the Brown campus by 10 acre and 26 buildings.
 In 1971, Brown renamed the area East Campus.
 Today, the area is largely used for dormitories.

 Thayer Street runs through Brown's main campus.
-As commercial corridor frequented by students, Thayer is comparable to Harvard Square or Berkeley's Telegraph Avenue.
+As a commercial corridor frequented by students, Thayer is comparable to Harvard Square or Berkeley's Telegraph Avenue.
 Wickenden Street, in the adjacent Fox Point neighborhood, is another commercial street similarly popular among students.

 Built in 1925, Brown Stadium—the home of the school's football team—is located approximately a mile and a half northeast of the university's central campus.
 Marston Boathouse, the home of Brown's crew teams, lies on the Seekonk River, to the southeast of campus.
 Brown's sailing teams are based out of the Ted Turner Sailing Pavilion at the Edgewood Yacht Club in adjacent Cranston.

 Since 2011, Brown's Warren Alpert Medical School has been located in Providence's historic Jewelry District, near the medical campus of Brown's teaching hospitals, Rhode Island Hospital and the Women and Infants Hospital of Rhode Island.
 Other university facilities, including molecular medicine labs and administrative offices, are likewise located in the area.

 Brown's School of Public Health occupies a landmark modernist building along the Providence River.
 Other Brown properties include the 376 acre Mount Hope Grant in Bristol, Rhode Island, an important Native American site noted as a location of King Philip's War.
 Brown's Haffenreffer Museum of Anthropology Collection Research Center, particularly strong in Native American items, is located in the Mount Hope Grant.